q3769/conseq4j/README.md

     private ConcurrentSequencerService conseqService = new ConseqService();

+    /*
-    /* Or, to use a custom thread pool of size 10, for example, you could do:
+     * Or, to use a custom thread pool of size 10, for example, you could do:
      *
-     * private ConcurrentSequencerService conseqService =
+     * private ConcurrentSequencerService conseqService = new ConseqService(Executors.newFixedThreadPool(10));
-     *                 ConseqService.withExecutionThreadPool(Executors.newFixedThreadPool(10));
+     *
      */

     @Autowired